YSocialTwin/YSocialTwin.github.io/_pages/ysocial.markdown

 <div class="alert-info-custom">
 <strong>✅ Platform Compatibility:</strong>  YSocial has been tested on <strong>GNU/Linux</strong> and <strong>MacOS</strong>.
-Windows users should generally have no trouble installing or running YSocial.
+Windows users should generally have no trouble installing or running YSocial - assuming they use WSL.
 However, if something mysteriously refuses to cooperate, they are encouraged to try <strong>Docker</strong> <small>(...or simply install GNU/Linux)</small>.
 </div>